 The Summitview Cowiche Veterinary Clinic offers complete veterinary services for companion animals, specializing in canines and felines.
-Some of our veterinary services include:

 Due to illness, disease or trauma, your pet may one day require surgery.
 While always stressful (for both you and your pet) there are a few basic guidelines that you can follow that will make the process as complication-free as possible and put your pet on the fast road to recovery.